 Jerome Quenum is an Electrical Engineering Ph.D. student at UC Berkeley.
-His research interests include Signal Processing, Machine Learning, and Computer Vision.
-He is affiliated with the Berkeley Artificial Intelligence Research (BAIR) Lab and is advised by Prof. Zakhor.
+His research interests include Signal Processing, Computer Vision, and Artificial Intelligence.
+He is affiliated with the Berkeley Artificial Intelligence Research (BAIR) Lab and is co-advised by Prof Darrell and Prof Malik.

 Previously, Quenum attended the University of Maryland, College Park where he was awarded the University Medal.
 Throughout his journey, he has participated in various academic research programs and many outreach community volunteering initiatives.

 Quenum has served in automated logistics before serving currently as a signal officer in the U.S. Army.
 His work is supported by the UC Berkeley Chancellor’s Fellowship and the U.S. Department of Defense’s National Defense Science and Engineering Graduate (DoD NDSEG) Fellowship.